mskriver/terraform-provider-mikrotik/docs/resources/ip_firewall_address_list.md

 # mikrotik_ip_address

-Creates a IPv4 ip firewall address-list entry on the mikrotik device
+Creates a IPv4 firewall address-list entry on the mikrotik device

 ## Example Usage